Facilities & Amenities

 Much of the produce is grown on campus where we practice season-extending methods such as greenhouse and hoop-house growing, pickling, freezing, canning, drying, and root cellar-ing, bringing farm food to our table year-round.
 Pasture-raised meats and poultry are sourced from Grow and Behold foods, while fish is sourced following guidelines from the Blue Ocean Institute.

 The lakeside dining room accommodates up to 118 guests.
 Larger gatherings for up to 200 can opt for an outdoor meal with an additional fee for tent rentals.
-We serve buffet, family-style, or plated meals with vegetarian options for every meal and gluten-free available upon prior request.
+We serve buffet or family style meals with vegetarian options for every meal and gluten-free available upon prior request.

 Our kitchen and dining room are glatt kosher under supervision of the Hartford Kashrut Commission.